awsdocs/amazon-transcribe-developer-guide/doc_source/clm-transcription.md

 # Step 4: Transcribing with a custom language model<a name="clm-transcription"></a>

-You can use a custom language model in transcription jobs with the Amazon Transcribe console, the [StartTranscriptionJob](API_StartTranscriptionJob.md) operation, or the AWS CLI\.
+You can use a custom language model in transcription jobs with the [Amazon Transcribe console](https://console.aws.amazon.com/transcribe/) or the [StartTranscriptionJob](API_StartTranscriptionJob.md) API\.

 ## Transcribing with a custom language model \(console\)<a name="start-console"></a>